xamarin/Xamarin.Social/GettingStarted.md

 You can retrieve saved accounts with `GetAccountsAsync`:

 	facebook.GetAccountsAsync ().ContinueWith (accounts => {
-		// accounts is an IList<Account> of saved accounts });
+		// accounts is an IEnumerable<Account> of saved accounts });